 The alcohol in Windex will erode the top coat on leather.

 The ammonia in the Windex can eat into the surface of acrylic and leave it looking cloudy.

 The ammonia in Windex can wear down treatments that were applied to the glass and damage the surrounding metal, eating through the metal’s finish over time.

 Alcohol and ammonia, found in Windex, can damage your flat-screen TV or computer screen.

-Granite or marble countertops or floors
+Granite, marble or other natural stone countertops or floors

 Windex can etch or dull the surfaces of natural stone and eat away the protective seal.